-The Company owns a 17,000 square foot facility that its Bio-Techne Europe subsidiary occupies in Abingdon, England.
+The Company owns a 16,000 square foot facility that its Bio-Techne Europe subsidiary occupies in Abingdon, England.
 This facility is utilized by the Company's Protein Sciences and Diagnostics and Genomics segments.

 The Company owns a 9,000 square foot facility that its Canada subsidiaries occupy in Toronto, Canada.
-This facility is utilized by the Company's Protein Sciences and Diagnostics and Genomics segments.
+This facility is utilized by the Company's Protein Sciences segment.